 land in Idaho, rented out for agricultural purposes, also subject to a single secured claim.

-Among the complicating factors in this case is the fact that the estate administrators from
+According to an expert living trusts lawyer serving Boulder, the complicating factors in this case is the fact that the estate administrators from

 the county had little or no background on the debts involved, and came into the case for